If you or a loved one are struggling, we can help! Call us today at (855) 722-6926

 The relationship between meth and weight is believed to be attributed to a few different reasons.

 Methamphetamine is a stimulant that increases energy levels.
-When people binge use this drug to avoid the unwanted side effect of crashing, it may lead to days without quality sleep.
+When people binge use this drug to avoid the unwanted side effects of crashing, it may lead to days without quality sleep.
 Alongside this constant activity, methamphetamine is also believed to suppress appetite.
 Regular users may go days with a full meal.

 There is also evidence to suggest that long-term drug abuse can impact the body’s metabolism and ability to store fat, but this discovery still needs further review.1 Over time, all of these factors can lead to drastic weight loss as well as malnutrition from a poor diet when users do eat.
 Drug rehab centers should do a full clinical assessment of patients before treatment begins to address secondary issues like malnutrition in recovery.